-This may come as a surprise but Sony has made some of the best CD transports
+This may come as a surprise but Sony has made some of the finest CD transports

-For the longest time, Sony and Philips were sole supplies for audio brands all over the world, and that included boutique brands.
+For the longest time, Sony and Philips were the two most important suppliers of CD mechanisms and associated IC’s for audio brands all over the world, and that included boutique brands.
 Did you know that Teac’s famous VRDS transports in the 90’s actually used Sony transports as their basis?
 And did you know that the earliest Sony transports also had swing-arms, just like Phillips’ famous CDM 1’s?
 And did you know that Sony already used a Fixed Turntable drive as early as 1982 in the CDP-5000 studio player?
 The XA-7ES and SCD1 et al weren’t the first models using the principle, but they did popularise the system.

 Retail price approx 800 euro